monster-cookie/starfield-encounters-overhaul/Documentation/Caves-ChangesAndNotes.md

 - Keywords: None
 - Type: Zone In Cave
 - Found In:
-  - Archimedes - Archimedes V-a - Savanna
+  - Savanna
-  - Archimedes - Archimedes II - Frozen Plains
+  - Frozen Plains
-  - Fermi - Fermi III - Deciduous Forest
+  - Forest
-  - Eridani - Eridani II - Rocky Desert
+  - Desert
-  - Eridani - Eridani II - Outpost
-  - Eridani - Eridani IV-b - Outpost
+  - Outpost
-  - Kang - Kang VIII-c - Frozen Hills
+  - Frozen Hills
-  - Bohr - Bohr II - Outpost
 - Description:
   - Long cavern
   - Has rock pile but that is mostly it